TYPO3-Solr/ext-solr/Documentation/FAQ/Index.rst

 |

+**Which plugins(TYPO3 Frontend) are avalable?**

+- Search: Form only
+- Search: Form, Result, Additional Components
+- Search: Frequent Searches

+Just insert one of this plugins on corresponding page to fade in the search form and/or supply the front end with a search results.

+|

 **When i open the search page i see the message 'Search is currently not available. ', whats wrong?**

 Did you configure your solr connection as required?